MAA-98/AnimateSVG/Sources/AnimateSVG/AnimateSVG.docc/Sources/Implementation.md

 ![skeletonPath](skeletonPath)

 > Warning: Currently, the skeleton path is assumed to not have any transformation attributes.
-It is best to not include it in a group.
+It is best to not include this path in a group.

 The parser builds the CALayers without attachment first, handling any transformations in the SVG components as affine transformations on the layers.
 At the end of parsing the document, it uses the `skeletonPath` and the source `Joint` to build the CALayer structure recursively.